Willys MB: Stretched and uprated jeeps

-An even smaller number of -ton jeeps with a slightly stretched wheelbase were built as the Willys MLW(−1) through MLW-4 "Jungle Jeep".
+An even smaller number of -ton jeeps with a slightly stretched wheelbase were built as the Willys MLW(−1) through MLW-4 "Jungle Jeep."
 LW stood for Long(er) Wheelbase, to accommodate significantly larger wheels and 7.50–20 tires with a tractor-like profile, with the objective to serve in the jungles of the Pacific theater, after a September 1943 request from the South West Pacific for a truck with payload and mobility over mud and swamps of jungle terrain, superior to that of the regular jeep.

 Tracked jeeps

-Several tracked jeep prototypes were built, because of such a need in Alaska and Canada.
+Several tracked jeep prototypes were built because of such a need in Alaska and Canada.
 After America entered the war, a Japanese attack on the Aleutians suddenly made the Alaskan military base a zone of great military importance.
-The snow-rich circumstances created a need for tracked, jeep-like, all-purpose vehicles, and the Canadian Bombardier company and Willys created the T29 jeep half-track out of one of the existing 6x6 Willys MT chassis.
-The T-29 'Snow Tractor' (Jan 1943) expanded the rear chassis to a total of six wheels: three on each side, with a broad rubber belt serving as a track, running around two Ford model A wheels, followed by a notably larger wheel at each back corner.
-Instead of front wheels, the rig got skis, and the front-wheel driveline was omitted, to save cost and weight.
+The snow-rich circumstances created a need for tracked, jeep-like, all-purpose vehicles, and the Canadian Bombardier company and Willys created the T29 jeep half-track out of one of the existing 6×6 Willys MT chassis.
+The T-29 "Snow Tractor" (Jan 1943) expanded the rear chassis to a total of six wheels: three on each side, with a broad rubber belt serving as a track, running around two Ford Model A wheels, followed by a notably larger wheel at each back corner.
+Instead of front wheels, the rig got skis, and the front-wheel driveline was omitted to save cost and weight.
 It was followed up with the T29E1, on which front wheels returned, but mounted on the front skis, and still non-driven, just so that the front could now both glide and roll.

 Due to Willys' workload, International Harvester helped assemble a further five T29E1 prototypes.
 Under the steering front wheels, skis could be mounted or removed.
 An Aberdeen test report critiqued that the T-29E1 was difficult to steer, as the tracks could not be controlled independently, and that prolonged use caused excessive track component wear.
 A completely rearranged rear was then proposed, and a T28 litter-carrier was completed for testing by August 1944.
-The only known surviving half-track World War II jeep is a Willys T28 named 'Penguin'.
-Further (fully) tracked "jeeps" were also armored, and developed for, and by Canada — see armored jeeps.
+The only known surviving half-track WWII jeep is a Willys T28 named "Penguin."
+Further (fully) tracked "jeeps" were also armored, and developed for, and by Canada (see armored jeeps).